-For this evaluation, the Vintage 30 speakers are in a closed back 4×12 cab and I’m running them at a few volume levels to see how they open up.
+For this purpose, the Vintage 30 speakers are in closed back 4×12 cabs (complete list to follow) and I’m running them at a few volume levels to see how they open up.

 There is a lot of commentary out there about the mids of the Vintage 30.
 First off, the guitar is all about the mids.
 But yes, you do get slightly stronger mids than staples such as the G12M Greenback or the G12T-75.
 The highs have a bell-like warmth that will lean into some crunch when pushed.
 Lows are a little firm, which is to suggest that things are under control without being restricted.

 Lay your peepers on these tone samples of the Vintage 30:

 Speaker Size: 12″

 Voice Coil: 1.75″